paykong-io/apidocs-paykong-io/README.md

 Specification: https://apidocs.paykong.io/openapi.yaml

-The repository is a part of the [GoGoChanger Organization](https://github.com/gogochanger-com).
+The repository is a part of the [PayKong Organization](https://github.com/paykong-io).
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributing